-Graduated with first class honours in Classics with a thesis on Ovid's Heroides II.
-Followed by a PGCE in Latin with Classics at King's College London.
-For 7+ years, Florence has lived and taught in London, Florence and the Amalfi Coast.
-She now spends most of her time researching the transmission of classical ideas in Renaissance Italy, with a particular interest in Gender, Art and Canonicity.
+Graduated with first class honours in Classics with a thesis on Ovid's Heroides.
+Following a PGCE in Latin at King's College London, Florence taught Classics to students at a wide range of schools for 7+ years.
+She now spends most of her time researching the transmission of classical ideas during the Italian Renaissance with a passion for Canon formation, Gender & Rhetoric, Radical thought and Reggaeton.

 Elisabetta has a background in Classical and Literary studies, with Masters degrees in Classics and Italian Language and Literature.
 After teaching in these fields, Elisabetta set up her own language school in Florence to share the beauty and culture of the Italian language with visitors to Florence.
 She is particularly passionate about Catullus and Humanism.